 I think it’s because there are gaps—some tiny and some big—in the way we see ourselves.
 Gaps between what we do and what we think we do, who we are and who we think we are, what we can accomplish and what we think we can accomplish.
 And filling those gaps requires strong self-empathy.
 Empathy is everything.
 But building it for ourselves first allows us to extend empathy in a healthy, meaningful way to better connect with the people around us.

-MY MISSION: Help women build greater self-empathy to confidently write and edit their own fulfilling lives.
+MY MISSION: Help people build greater self-empathy to confidently write and edit their own fulfilling lives.

-- Women who find it challenging to take care of themselves
+- People who find it challenging to take care of themselves

-- Women who identify as, or want to be, more sensitive or empathic
+- People who identify as, or want to be, more sensitive or empathic

-- Women who live with ADHD or other chronic conditions
+- People who live with ADHD or other chronic conditions

-- Women who work as writers, editors, or creative entrepreneurs
+- People who work as writers, editors, or creative entrepreneurs